CSBP-CPSE/lode-viewer/docs/add-dataset.md

   * `layout` - Layer layout settings.
 * `title`: Title to appear on the map legend.
 * `abbr`: The dataset abbreviation to appear on the map legend.
+* `toc`: The properties relating to the Table of Contents control.
+* `themes`: A collection of themes used by the themes control.
 * `legend`:
   * `colors`: The colours (as rgb) for the thematic map and legend.
   * `label`: The label to appear on the map legend.